davialilly/mlds-web-architect-demo/README.md

 - No automated accessibility test report is included; the alignment above is based on following WCAG 2.1 AA and USWDS conventions directly in the markup and styling.
-Running an automated scanner (axe or WAVE) against the deployed URL would be a reasonable next step before this pattern is used in production.
+Running an automated scanner (axe or WAVE) against the deployed URL would be a reasonable next step before production.